CloudifySource/cloudify-widget/README.md

 * Start Play:
 cd to the directory in which you installed the Play framework.
 If you're in development mode, type `run <port number>`, otherwise type `start <port number>`

-* The login page for widget admins is located at `/admin/signin.html`
+* The login page for widget admins is located at route `/admin/signin` which maps to template widgets/admin/signin.scala.html

 Configuration Options
 =====================